How I Do What I Do

 Silk screen printing isn’t common.
-Indeed, I don’t meet many other people who work in the medium, though secondary school children often do it.
+Indeed, I don’t meet many other people who work in the medium, though secondary school children sometimes experience it.

 The technique came from 12th & 13th century China & Japan but came to prominence during Andy Warhol’s involvement with the Pop Art movement in the 60s.

 Click Thumbnails To View Images

-The ‘screen’ is variously sized, I’ve 3, and has a gauze tightly stretched across it.
+The ‘screen’ is variously sized, I had 3, and has a gauze tightly stretched across it.
 It’s not silk any more, it’s ‘Multifilament polyester 120T.’
-I create a ‘block’ by using a paper stencil which I cut to the shape I require with a scalpel.
-Other artists use a screen block solution but I find this too slow and in any case it is for long ‘print runs’ which I avoid.
-I use a different stencil for every colour or colour combination.
+I created a ‘block’ by using a paper stencil which I cut to the shape required with a scalpel.
+Other artists use a screen block solution but I found this too slow and in any case it is for long ‘print runs’ which I avoided.
+I used a different stencil for every colour or colour combination.
 The ink is then ‘forced’ through the screen with a squeegee.

 I made 4 images of each composition as the paper is so costly.

 Each work takes about 20-25 hours from start to finish, including preparatory drawings and colour studies.

 In my case, each of the 4 images I printed was subtly different so all the finished works are ‘original’ and customers sometimes select the one they want.